3 Ways a Physical Therapist Can Help Manage Headaches

 Physical therapy has been proven to:

-- Decrease or resolve the intensity, frequency, and duration of headache
+- Decrease or resolve the intensity, frequency, and duration of headaches.

 A physical therapist treatment plan for headaches may include: